-The brief is familiar: each car is stripped to bare metal and rebuilt to the customer’s specification, with scope to define everything from chassis hardware to cabin stitch patterns.
+The brief is a familiar one: each car is stripped to bare metal and rebuilt to the customer’s specification, with scope to define everything from chassis hardware to cabin stitch patterns.
 But where many established restomodders favour modern Coyote V8s or EV swaps, ECD has partnered with Roush Performance to keep the character of the ’60s small-block while bringing its output up to date.

 In the ‘67 Ghost that means fitting a Roush 347 IR – a stroked and fuel-injected development of the original 302 – making 465bhp and 425lb-ft (576Nm), crowned by an eight-stack individual-runner intake that looks as sharp as the resulting throttle response.